How to Make the Most Out of Your Float Trips

 - Seriously, do not forget the coffee.

-- Use Silipint not just for the hot and cold beverages… but double, triple and quadruple their duty in the kitchen.
-Use them as bowls to mash your guacamole, hold your salsa and catch your hot bacon grease.
+- Use Silipints not just for the hot and cold beverages... but double, triple and quadruple their duty in the kitchen.
+Squeeze-a-Bowls are a utilitarian tool like never before.
+Use them to mash your guacamole, hold your salsa and catch your hot bacon grease.

 - Glow-in-the-dark Silipints can be used at night so you don’t lose sight of your beer.
 They can also be used as a lantern on the table or for dangerous terrain markers.